Manifold Optimization-based Pilot Allocation for Cell-Free Massive MIMO ISAC Systems: Manifold Optimization for Pilot Allocation

 Figure~\ref{fig:acf} illustrates the normalized sidelobe level of pilots (length $\tau = 10$) designed using the proposed method, compared to conventional methods such as greedy pilot assignment and tabu search.

 The proposed pilot design achieves a perfect autocorrelation property, with a single peak at the origin and zero elsewhere, which is essential for effective sensing applications.
 Meanwhile, the other methods exhibit a blunt \ac{ACF} with significant sidelobes, indicating that they cannot effectively distinguish between different targets.
-As expected, constraining the pilot sequences to be unimodular in the frequency domain leads to a perfect autocorrelation property, while the other methods assign pilots from an arbitrary orthonormal basis, which does not guarantee the desired autocorrelation characteristics.